filecoin-project/FIPs/FIPS/fip-solstice.md

     Filecoin Pay values; each 5pp step multiplies the target by 2.7, reaching ~$3.66M at the final gate (45% → 50%).
-The schedule is fixed in code and stablecoin-anchored: stablecoin volume counts at face, FIL volume via the 30-day TWAP oracle.
+The schedule is fixed in code and stablecoin-anchored: stablecoin volume counts at face, FIL volume via the fee-auction prints (the FIL pricing rule, Section 2.3).
 Retuning it is a SetGateParams write, which requires a published FIP but no network upgrade.

 #### Why 10× to New Sectors